-In accordance with the guidelines of the Consolidated Plan 2005, the notice describing the Action Plan is placed in major distribution newspapers throughout the state.
+In accordance with the guidelines of the Consolidated Plan, the notice describing the Action Plan is placed in major distribution newspapers throughout the state.
 The notice advises that copies of the Action Plan are available for citizen review and may be viewed at any of the nine development district offices in the state, at the offices of THDA, and on the THDA web site, which also provides for online comment.
 The Consolidated Plan specifies a 15 day comment period will be provided for citizen review and comment.
-Therefore the Action Plan for the State Fiscal Year 2009-2010 was presented for citizen comment from April 27, 2009 through May 12, 2009.